SKGleba/teensy4vfi/README.md

 # teensy4vfi
-Teensy 4.0 firmware for Voltage Fault Injection research
+Teensy 4.X firmware for Voltage Fault Injection research

 ## note
 This project is in its very early stages, it also serves as a way for me to learn """white box""" SoC baremetal programming.<br>
 Some code might make no sense and/or be overcomplicated, suggestions and non-C++ PRs are welcome.

 ## Known TODOs
+ - teensy 4.1-specific pad mux modes enums
  - Critical bug fixes
  - Docs, readme, measurements, etc
  - More glitch types